-Starting in Fall 2019, students must complete the QRD requirement by completing a course approved for QRD.
+Starting in Fall 2019, students must fulfill the QRD requirement by completing a course approved for QRD.
 Students can consult the list of courses approved for QRD.
 QRD courses offered in 2019-20 can be found in the my.harvard course search.
 Here is a list of Harvard Summer School 2020 courses that are approved for the QRD requirement.

 Students in the classes of 2020, 2021, 2022, and earlier must fulfill the QRD requirement by completing either one course that fulfilled the Empirical and Mathematical Reasoning requirement (to include courses in the departments of Applied Mathematics, Mathematics, Computer Science and Statistics) or one course in Quantitative Reasoning with Data.
 Returning students can consult a list of courses previously approved for Empirical and Mathematical Reasoning.

 A course used to fulfill the QRD requirement may be taken pass/fail, with the permission of the instructor.
 However, when the same course is being used to fulfill a concentration or secondary field requirement, there may be limitations on the pass/fail options.
 Students should consult with their advisers before choosing this option.